wilhelm-lab/dlomix/docs/notes/backend_usage.rst

 The class names in your code will always be the same (e.g., `ChargeStatePredictor`, `AttentionLayer`), regardless of which backend is being used.
 DLOmix handles the backend selection automatically.

+If you are interested in the implementation details, you can find them under the respective modules with the following naming convention:
+- src/dlomix/MODULE_NAME/SUBMODULE.py (for TensorFlow, always with no suffix)
+- src/dlomix/MODULE_NAME/SUBMODULE_torch.py (for PyTorch, always with a `_torch` suffix)

+Note that some modules are shared across both backends, hence they do not have any files with `_torch` suffix.

 How Backend Selection Works
 ****************************